tonsky/datascript_compiler_race/README.md

 This is a clear sign that two or more threads are writing to the same file without coordination.

 Also note that with parallel build enabled, compiler confuses `declare` with function defenition and warns about `collect-vars-acc at line 470 is being replaced at line 470`.
-In fact, the function is definen just once, it is just declared a little earlier in the file with `declare`
+In fact, the function is first `decalre`-d, then `defn`-ed just once in the same file, which, under normal circumstances, should not trigger any warnings.

 Also note that setting `:parallel-build false` leads to 100% stable, error-less builds: